SOTR654/copy/docs/Objects/Sheet.md

       - name: newName
         type: string?
         description: Name for the new page, otherwise it will use the name of the current page and a number will be added

+  - name: RemovePage
+    description: Delete the page and make it read-only.

+  - name: Rename
+    description: Replace the name of the page.
+    parameters:
+      - name: newName
+        type: string
+        description: New page name.

   - name: RefreshPage
     description: Replace all changes on this page in the file on the web, the Cell obtained will not be affected.